rycus86/githooks/README.md

 $ sh -c "$(curl -fsSL https://r.viktoradam.net/githooks)" -- --template-dir /home/public/.githooks
 ```

-By default the script will install the hooks into the `~/.githooks/templates/` directory.
+By default, the script will install the hooks into the `~/.githooks/templates/` directory.

 Lastly, you have the option to install the templates to, and use them from a centralized location.
 You can read more about the difference between this option and default one [below](#Templates-or-global-hooks).
 For this, run the command below.